 - Free luggage storage at our office during the trek

-- Sleeping bags and down jackets provided upon request
+- Sleeping bags provided upon request

 Preparation for the Gosaikunda Lake Trek